 Challenges and Appeals to Pennsylvania's Instant Check System

 Sometimes, applications to buy firearms or get concealed carry licenses are denied.
-If this happens to you, contact Sean Logue Law immediately.
-The attorneys there can counsel you about the criminal consequences of your denial.
-They can also look at your record and your criminal history and decide whether the PICS system made a mistake.
+If this happens to you, contact the Pittsburgh Criminal Defense Attorneys at Logue Law Group immediately.
+The experienced attorneys there can counsel you about the criminal consequences of your denial.
+They can also look at your record and your criminal history and decide whether the PICS (Pennsylvania Instant Check System) system made a mistake.

+PICS gives an instant approval or denial of eligibility to purchase firearms and licenses, and replaces the previous system, which mandated a waiting period of five days.
+While the majority of applicants—60 percent—are approved, the remainder are not.
+Sometimes, applicants are denied in error.
 Once your application is denied, you only have 30 days to challenge the Pennsylvania Instant Check System decision.
-Sean Logue and his team of attorneys can work within that time frame to figure out the reason for your denial.
+Sean Logue and his team of trained and dedicated criminal defense attorneys can work within that time frame to figure out the reason for your denial.
 If PICS made a mistake, they can help you file a PICS challenge and pursue it.
 There are challenge forms online at this link.
 The form is SP4-197 and can be found near the bottom of the page.
-The form must be filed in Harrisburg at the Pennsylvania State Police PICS Firearms Unit on Elmerton Avenue.
+The paperwork must be filed at the State Police PICS Firearms Unit on Elmerton Avenue in Harrisburg.